StephanieLarocque/ift6266_project/README.md

 I was already using batch normalisation for each convolution.

 ### 3. Learning rates
 I tried different learning rates.
-A smaller learning rate (~0.0001) for the discriminator than generator's learning rate (~0.01) was needed to obtain some results (a few epochs) before NaNs.
+A smaller learning rate (~0.0001) for the discriminator than generator's learning rate (~0.01) was needed to obtain some results (a few epochs) before NaNs, but NaNs still occured after ~5-10 epochs.

 ### 4. Alternating training set-up
 I also tried different training set-ups for alternating SGD (between 1 and 10 steps for the generator for 1 step of the discriminator).
-Even if some papers say that the discriminator might need more training, my own discriminator just become too confident when trained more than the generator, so the output of discriminator is too close to 0 or 1.
+Even if some papers say that the discriminator might need more training, my own discriminator just become too confident when trained more than the generator, so the output of discriminator is too close to 0 or 1, and that hurts training.

 ### 5. Loss functions
 At first, I tried: